-$27 million routed improperly to the RNC in 2016, FEC general counsel found
+FEC report shows how national party committees allegedly blow past contribution limits

 Brett Kappel, a campaign finance lawyer at D.C.-based Harmon, Curran, Spielberg & Eisenberg, said the report makes clear that joint fundraising committees are enabling a “giant money laundering scheme allowing wealthy individuals to get hundreds of thousands of dollars to national party committees by funneling it through state parties.”

-According to the general counsel’s report, the RNC and other respondents “argue that all of their actions arising out of their joint fundraising activity were legal, thus, there can be no violation.”
+According to the general counsel’s reports, the RNC and the DNC both argued the activities of their joint fundraising committees were legal.

-Spokespeople for the RNC did not immediately respond to a request for comment.